Treating Coccydynia Pain Condition

 Coccydynia is fairly common in women and adults over the age of 35, obesity is another silent cause behind it.
 The coccyx is acutely vulnerable to injuries and trauma.
 Its most vital function is to support the weight of the body in a seated position, an injury hinders it from doing so, hampering everyday life.

 The coccyx is sort of a meeting point for many important tendons and ligaments.
 An injury to it entails an injury to either the tendons or the ligaments.
-One such ligament which can be easily injured controls voluntary bowel movements, thus, it becomes difficult for a patient of Coccydynia to control their bowel function.
-Osteoporosis is another leading cause for tailbone injuries, it leads to the loss of bone density, and is more commonly found in women over 30.
+One such ligament which can be easily injured controls voluntary bowel movements, thus, it becomes difficult for a patient with Coccydynia to control their bowel function.
+Osteoporosis is another leading cause of tailbone injuries, it leads to the loss of bone density and is more commonly found in women over 30.
 A regular dose of calcium should be included in the diet for women once they turn 30.
-It provides protection against loss of bone density and aids in making the coccyx less vulnerable to grievous harm in case of an accident or a fall.
+It protects against loss of bone density and aids in making the coccyx less vulnerable to grievous harm in case of an accident or a fall.

 Coccydynia is treatable fairly easily through non-invasive methods of therapy and Chiropractic adjustments.
 These are more holistic approaches oriented towards treating a specific problem area more effectively.
-They do not bring along a host of side effects like NSAIDs or pain killers and do not cause addiction like the latter either.
-The medical science community has been slowly but surely making leaps towards treating ailments like Coccydynia solely through non-invasive methods, reserving surgery for extremely rare and serious cases.
+They do not bring along a host of side effects like NSAIDs or painkillers and do not cause addiction like the latter either.
+The medical science community has been slowly but surely making leaps toward treating ailments like Coccydynia solely through non-invasive methods, reserving surgery for extremely rare and serious cases.